Contents

 Why institutional crypto markets increasingly care about liquidity quality, execution resilience, and tradability rather than headline volume metrics.

+That is starting to change.
 As part of its 2026 Institutional 100 initiative, BeInCrypto Institutional Research published research reviewing firms active across institutional digital asset liquidity, including market makers, OTC desks, and trading infrastructure providers.
-The existence of this category is itself meaningful.
+The existence of this category says something about how the market is evolving.
 Only a few years ago, most crypto industry rankings and awards focused primarily on exchanges, retail trading platforms, token ecosystems, or consumer-facing applications.
 Increasingly, the market is paying attention to the infrastructure supporting execution itself.

 Liquidity providers are becoming part of the broader market structure conversation.
+Crypto markets have always been visible.
+What is changing is that liquidity quality is becoming measurable.

 For years, crypto markets were largely evaluated through visible indicators such as trading volume, quoted spreads, exchange counts, and market capitalisation.
 These metrics made markets visible, but revealed relatively little about the actual quality of liquidity underneath them.

 Two tokens can display similar trading volumes, similar quoted spreads, and similar exchange coverage while behaving completely differently during periods of volatility.
 One market continues absorbing flow relatively efficiently while another rapidly becomes thin, fragmented, and difficult to trade.
 The difference is rarely visible through headline metrics alone.
+Most liquidity looks deepest precisely when it is least needed.
+The real test begins once volatility forces liquidity providers to rapidly reprice risk across fragmented markets.
+Spreads widen, inventory risk gets reduced, and liquidity conditions can deteriorate quickly precisely when markets need liquidity the most.
+This behaviour is rational.
+Liquidity providers are managing risk dynamically across fragmented global markets operating continuously, 24 hours a day, across dozens of venues and trading pairs.
+But the consequence is that liquidity conditions can deteriorate extremely quickly precisely when markets need liquidity the most.

 Fragmentation Changes Execution Quality

 This remains one of the structural characteristics that continues to differentiate crypto markets from traditional financial markets.
 Liquidity is still heavily fragmented across exchanges, jurisdictions, stablecoin pairs, derivatives venues, and market structures.
-The same asset can simultaneously trade across dozens of venues with materially different depth profiles, spreads, inventory availability, and execution costs.

 The Industry Optimised for Visibility

+Early crypto markets rewarded visibility.
 Higher reported volumes, tighter displayed spreads, larger order books, and growing exchange counts became proxies for market quality.
 In many parts of the industry, visibility itself became the metric.
+But visible liquidity and executable liquidity are not necessarily the same thing.
+A market can appear active while remaining structurally fragile underneath.
+Reported volume does not always translate into consistent execution quality, particularly during periods of volatility or one-sided flow.
+Some liquidity remains stable during calm markets but deteriorates quickly once volatility accelerates.

-This does not necessarily imply malicious behaviour.
-In many cases, it reflects the incentive structures that shaped early crypto market development.
+In many cases, this simply reflects the incentives that shaped early crypto markets.
 Exchanges competed for activity, token projects competed for visibility, and market participants optimised around the metrics the industry paid attention to.
+But institutional participants increasingly evaluate markets differently.
+They care less about whether liquidity appears on screen and more about whether they can consistently execute against it during periods of stress.
+The market is gradually shifting from measuring activity to measuring tradability.

 What Market Participants Are Starting to Look At

 Historically, crypto liquidity was often evaluated through static snapshots such as reported trading volume or displayed spreads.
-Increasingly, market participants are paying closer attention to how markets behave dynamically under different conditions.
+Increasingly, market participants are paying closer attention to how liquidity behaves dynamically under different market conditions.
+Some of the signals becoming increasingly important include:

 Liquidity quality is increasingly evaluated not by how markets behave during calm conditions, but by how quickly liquidity deteriorates once markets become one-sided.